michellelclement/yoga-flow-ms1/README.md

 * [Adobe Color](https://color.adobe.com/create) - This tool helped me to select my complementing colours
 * [W3C HTML Validator](https://validator.w3.org/) - I used this tool to check the validity of my HTML code.
 * [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) - I used this tool to check the validity of my CSS code.
-* [Autoprefixed](https://autoprefixer.github.io/) - I used this tool to check the validity of my CSS code.
+* [Autoprefixed](https://autoprefixer.github.io/) - I used this tool to check the prefixes of my CSS code.

 ## Project Setup
 Upon starting my project, I used a blank repository rather than using the Code Institute template.
 Once I was informed of my mistake by my mentor, I restarted my project using the correct template.

-As I had completed a lot of the index.html document in the old repository, I simply copied and pasted this code to the new template.
+As I had completed a lot of the index.html document in the original repository, I simply copied and pasted this code to the new template.
 For this reason, the start and bulk of my index.html file has very few commits.
 Initial and frequent commits for the index.html page are stored in the original repository, [which can be viewed here.](https://github.com/michellelclement/yoga-flow)